AmittaiShapira/conference-quiz-2021/README.md

 # Conference Quiz 2021

-This code can be used with the solutions to the crossword puzzle to get the solution phrase.
+[quiz.c](./quiz.c) can be used with the solutions to the crossword puzzle to get the solution phrase.

-Just replace the numbers [n] in the code with the letter in the numbered box.
+Just replace the numbers, ```[n]```, in the code with the letter in the numbered box on the puzzle.

 For bonus points, can you improve this code?